-It has threatened to rain the whole drive down to Saratoga, but it isn’t until I step outside my car that it begins pouring in sheets.
-Thankfully my walk is short, and before I can get soaked, I’m inside a low-rent deli with Iggy and the Stooges’ guitarist James Williamson.
+It threatened to rain the whole drive down to Saratoga, but it isn’t until I stepped outside my car that it began pouring in sheets.
+Thankfully my walk was short, and before I was soaked, I was inside a low-rent deli with Iggy and the Stooges’ guitarist James Williamson.

-“Just in time,” says Williamson, looking like any other comfortably dressed dad — t-shirt, jeans, hoodie — as he stands up to shake my hand.
+“Just in time,” says Williamson, looking like any other comfortably dressed dad — t-shirt, jeans, hoodie — as he stood up to shake my hand.

-We head to the counter and order lunch.
+We headed to the counter to order lunch.

-The tamale lady stopped in earlier, and Williamson orders two of her wares — a pork and a chicken.
-I ask for the same, then move to pay.
+The tamale lady stopped in earlier, and Williamson ordered two of her wares — a pork and a chicken.
+I asked for the same, then move to pay.

 “No, you drove all the way down here.”

-He’s played on many albums, but Iggy and the Stooges’ 1973 record Raw Power will forever be the headline in Williamson’s musical career.
+He’s played on many records, but Iggy and the Stooges’ 1973 album Raw Power will forever be the headline in Williamson’s musical career.
 The opening track, “Search and Destroy,” has been covered by Def Leppard, Pearl Jam, and the Red Hot Chili Peppers.
-The title’s tattooed on Henry Rollins’ back.
+The title’s even tattooed on Henry Rollins’ back.

 It’s an album that united people, and its reach is felt widely, even today.
 People who saw one of the few dozen shows the band did during the Raw Power days would form the bands credited with starting punk rock: the Ramones, the Sex Pistols, the Damned.
 Fellow Michigan native George Clinton said the group had an influence on Parliament-Funkadelic’s stage show.
 Johnny Marr, former guitarist for the Smiths and Modest Mouse (among others) once called himself James Williamson’s “biggest fan.”
 Even Kurt Cobain would cite it as his favorite record of all time.